 The Compensation Committee operates pursuant to a written charter that is available to stockholders on our website atwww.gladstonecapital.com.
-The Compensation Committee conducts periodic reviews of our investment advisory and management agreement with our Adviser (the "Advisory Agreement") and our administration agreement with our Adviser (the "Administrator under the agreements are in the best interests of us and our stockholders.
-The committee considers in such periodic reviews, among other things, whether the fees paid to our Adviser and our Administrator are reasonable in relation to the nature and quality of services performed and whether the provisions of the Advisory and Administration Agreements are being satisfactorily performed.
+The Compensation Committee conducts periodic reviews of our investment advisory and management agreement with our Adviser (the "Advisory Agreement") and our administration agreement with our Adviser (the "Advisory Agreement") to evaluate whether the fees paid to our Adviser and our Adviser and our Adviser and our Administrator under the agreements are in the best interests of us and our stockholders.
+The committee considers in such periodic reviews, among other things, whether the fees paid to our Adviser and our Adviser and our Administrator are reasonable in relation to the nature and quality of services performed and whether the provisions of the Advisory and Administration Agreements are being satisfactorily performed.
 The Compensation Committee also reviews with management our Compensation Discussion and Analysis to consider whether to recommend that it be included in proxy statements and other filings.
 During the last fiscal year, the Compensation Committee was composed of Messrs.
-Outland (Chairperson), Adelgren and Earhart.
-Mr. Earhart was appointed to the Compensation Committee in October 2012.
-Messrs.
-Parker and Reilly and Ms. English currently serve as alternate members of the Compensation Committee serve and participate in meetings of the Compensation Committee only in the event of an absence of a regular member of the Compensation Committee.
+Outland (Chairperson), Adelgren and Earhart until Mr. Earhart's passing in February 2014, at which point the committee's sole members were Messrs.
+Adelgren and Outland until Mr. Wilkinson was appointed to the committee in October 2014.
+Mr. Parker and Ms. English currently serve as alternate members of the Compensation Committee serve and participate in meetings of the Compensation Committee only in the event of an absence of a regular member of the Compensation Committee.
 The Compensation Committee met four times during the last fiscal year.

 Our Board has determined that all members and alternate members of our Compensation Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the NASDAQ listing standards).
 No members of the Compensation Committee received compensation from us during the last fiscal year other than directors' fees.
 Messrs.
-Outland, Adelgren and Earhart also serve on the compensation committees of Gladstone Commercial Corporation, Gladstone Land Corporation and Gladstone Investment Corporation.
-Our Compensation Committee's current alternate members, Messrs.
-Parker and Reilly and Ms. English also serve as alternate members on the compensation committees of Gladstone Commercial Corporation, Gladstone Land Corporation and Gladstone Investment Corporation.
+Outland, Adelgren and Wilkinson also serve on the compensation committees of Gladstone Commercial Corporation, Gladstone Land Corporation and Gladstone Investment Corporation.
+Our Compensation Committee's current alternate members, Mr. Parker and Ms. English also serve as alternate members on the compensation committees of Gladstone Investment Corporation.
 Our Board has determined that this simultaneous service does not impair the respective directors' ability to effectively serve on our Compensation Committee.